-In 1902, British firm of consulting engineers Messrs.
-Mordey and Dawbarn of London were appointed to devise a project for combined lighting, power and electric tramways system.
+In 1902, a British firm of consulting engineers Messrs.
+Mordey and Dawbarn of London was appointed to devise a project for combined lighting, power and electric tramways system.

 Gas was chosen over steam which was considered risky as gas was untested for this function.
 Electrical machinery was supplied by D. Stewart and Co.
 The President Street power station plant was started in April 1904 and was to completed 45 weeks later on August 6 1906.

 The machinery installed consisted of 8 retorts, capable of gasifying 6 tons of Transvaal coal per day.
 There were 8 gas engines between 1000 and 2000 hp driving 8 generators.
 Four were 2 phase alternators that supplied alternating current at 3000v to substations which were stepped down to 600v for use on the tramways.
 The other 4 engines produced direct current for general use.